reustle/japanology/readme.md

 If you would like to help improve the website, check out the list of feature requests on [this page](https://github.com/reustle/japanology/issues).

 ### Tasks
-- Remove bootstrap cdn font-awesome dependcy
+- Remove bootstrap cdn font-awesome dependency
 - Remove tether dependcy
 - Upgrade bootstrap